ASE A4 Steering Suspension Practice Test

 Answer C is wrong.
-Carburetor cleaner is not used to flush power steering systems.
+Carburetor cleaner is not used for flushing power steering systems.

 Answer D is correct.
 Power steering fluid is used to flush power steering systems.
-Some manufacturer's recommend flushing with a solvent free power steering cleaner before a regular fluid exchange or every 50,000 miles.
+Many manufacturers recommend flushing with a solvent-free power steering cleaner before a regular fluid exchange or every 50,000 miles.

 5. Which of the following is true about directional tires?